-Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of assets on sustainability and to retain investment targets that contribute to the UN SDGs while having no significant negative impact on other UN SDGs.
+Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of assets on sustainability and to retain investment targets that contribute to the UN SDGs while having no significant1 negative impact on other UN SDGs.

-The attainment of the sustainable investment objective is measured by both qualitative and quantitative indicators such as but not limited to the following:
+The attainment of the sustainable investment objective of this product is measured by both qualitative and quantitative indicators such as but not limited to the following:

-- the percentage of the product's assets aligned with sustainable investment objectives measured according to the sustainability opinion framework developed in-house demonstrating net positive contribution of the portfolio towards achievements of SDGs; - the percentage of the product's assets' contribution per SDGs and/or per environmental and social impact pillars - the estimated impact of the product on global average increase of temperature taking into account carbon footprint of each investee company throughout its full lifecycle (i.e. emissions scope 1, 2 and 3) and focuses on two main indicators: - "induced" emissions arising from the " lifecycle " of a company's activities, taking into account both direct emissions and those of suppliers and products. - "avoided" emissions due to improvements in energy efficiency or "green " solutions.

-the exposure of the product to activities contributing to energy and ecological transition such as renewable energy, industrial energy efficiency, sustainable waste and water management, sustainable land use, clean transportation, green building.
+- the percentage of the product's assets invested in green bonds; - the percentage of the product's assets aligned with sustainable investment objectives measured according to the sustainability opinion framework developed in-house demonstrating net positive impact of the portfolio towards achievements of SDGs; - the percentage of the product's assets contribution per SDGs - the estimated impact of the product on global average temperature increase taking into account carbon footprint of each green bond throughout its full lifecycle (i.e. emissions scope 1, 2 and 3) and focuses on two main indicators: - "induced" emissions arising from the "lifecycle" of a company's activities, taking into account both direct emissions and those of suppliers and products. - o "avoided" emissions due to improvements in energy efficiency or "green" solutions. - The percentage of the Fund's assets exposure to projects contributing to environmental objectives such as renewable energy, energy efficiency, sustainable waste and water management, sustainable land use, clean transportation, green building.